rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Select one:

 - Not enough usage in industry
-- Too much interest from industry leads to too much politics
+- Too much interest from big companies
-- Not enough users
+- Not enough open source contributions to the ecosystem
-- Doesn't add a feature I want
+- Doesn't add a specific feature I want
-- Stagnation
+- Rust doesn't evolve quickly enough
 - Instability of the language
 - Superseded by an alternative
 - Becomes too complex
-- Not enough localization
+- Tools and documentation are not accessible enough (e.g., due to language or incompatibility with screen readers)
 - Other (open response)
 - I'm not worried